osmium-org/common-loadout-format/specifications/draft-common-loadout-format-01.md

 This document is placed under the public domain.
 Discussions about the format should take place on `#evefit` at `irc.coldfront.net`.

+This draft is set to expire the 15th of July 2012.
+After this date, this draft will either be promoted to become a standard, or a new draft will be published.

 # Conformance

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",